daljeet-hcl/Resume2/Daljeet_Resume.md

 **** Environment:
 Technologies:  Servlets, EJB, XML, SIM 13.2.1, Weblogic, Spring batch framework, quartz scheduler, Oracle ActiveMQ

-*** Vodafone Romania SIM Integration

-SIM integration with Oracle Inventory Development and customization of an Enterprise Application Integration (EAI) framework for Integration of SIM with Oracle inventory.
-This EAI framework (internally named StoreHub) was developed on the lines of RIB which used JMS publish/subscribe queues and a staging Database as an Integration Layer.
-This Integration layer used the polling timer framework already present in SIM.
-Store Hub also uses Spring Batch framework for inserting records from the staging database to the JMS queue.

-**** Responsibilities :

-As a System Analyst responsibilities included development and review of java code, Debugging and resolving bugs related to Integration of SIM with Oracle Inventory.

-**** Environment:

-Technologies:  Servlets, EJB, XML, SIM 13.2.1, Weblogic, Spring Batch framework, quartz scheduler, Oracle ActiveMQ

 *** Fedex FPOS
 It is a swing based KIOSK application with skinnable and resolution independent look and feel.
 The major work revolves around designing of screens using rich GUI features for kiosk.